github/docs/content/code-security/secret-scanning/enabling-secret-scanning-features/enabling-validity-checks-for-your-repository.md

 {% data variables.product.company_short %} displays the validation status of the secret in the alert view, so you can see if the secret is `active`, `inactive`, or if the validation status is `unknown`.
 You can optionally perform an "on-demand" validity check for the secret in the alert view.

-You can also filter by validity status on the alerts page, to help you prioritize which alerts you need to take action on.
+You can also filter by validation status on the alerts page, to help you prioritize which alerts you need to take action on.

 > [!NOTE]
 > {% data variables.product.company_short %} typically makes GET requests to check the validity of the credential, picks the least intrusive endpoints, and selects endpoints that don't return any personal information.

-For more information on using validity checks, see "Checking a secret's validity" in "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning#checking-a-secrets-validity)."
+For more information on using validity checks, see "[AUTOTITLE](/TODO)."

 ## Enabling validity checks